 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of benefits provided at the time of each valuation.
-The total pension liability in the December 31, 2016, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2017, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Traditional Plan Combined Plan Wage Inflation 3.25 percent 3.25 percent Future Salary Increases, including inflation 3.25 to 10.05 percent 3.25 to 8.25 percent including wage inflation including wage inflation COLA or Ad Hoc COLA: Pre-January 7, 2013 Retirees 3 percent, simple 3 percent, simple Post-January 7, 2013 Retirees 3 percent, simple through 2018, 3 percent, simple through 2018, then 2.15 percent, simple then 2.15 percent, simple Investment Rate of Return 7.5 percent 7.5 percent Actuarial Cost Method Individual Entry Age Individual Entry Age
+Traditional Plan Combined Plan Wage Inflation 3.25 percent 3.25 percent Future Salary Increases, including inflation 3.25 to 10.75 percent 3.25 to 8.25 percent including wage inflation including wage inflation COLA or Ad Hoc COLA: Pre-January 7, 2013 Retirees 3 percent, simple 3 percent, simple Post-January 7, 2013 Retirees 3 percent, simple through 2018, 3 percent, simple through 2018, then 2.15 percent, simple then 2.15 percent, simple Investment Rate of Return 7.5 percent 7.5 percent Actuarial Cost Method Individual Entry Age Individual Entry Age

-Mortality rates are based on the RP-2014 Healthy Annuitant Mortality table.
-For males, Healthy Annuitant Mortality tables were used, adjusted for mortality improvements back to the observation period base of 2006 and then established the base year as 2015.
-For females, Healthy Annuitant Mortality tables were used, adjusted for mortality improvements back to the observation period base year of 2006 and then established the base year as 2010.
-The mortality rates used in evaluating disability allowances were based on the RP-2014 Disabled Mortality tables, adjusted for mortality improvement back to the observation base year of 2006 and then established the base year as 2015 for males and 2010 for females.
-Mortality rates for a particular calendar year for both healthy and disabled retiree mortality tables are determined by applying the MP-2015 mortality improvement scale to the above described tables.
+Pre-retirement mortality rates are based on the RP-2014 Employees mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
+The base year for males and females was then established to be 2015 and 2010, respectively.
+Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
+The base year for males and females was then established to be 2015 and 2010, respectively.
+Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
+The base year for males and females was then established to be 2015 and 2010, respectively.
+Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale to all of the above described tables.